Top 10 Developer Tools in 2023

 So yeah, that's terminal in a nutshell!
 And while it might take some getting used to, it can actually be a really powerful tool once you know your way around.

-A code editor is a software program that's designed to make writing, editing, and managing code easier and more efficient.
+A code editor is software designed to make writing, editing, and managing code easier and more efficient.

 Different code editors come with different sets of features.
-However, many of them include both syntax highlighting and auto completion out of the box.
-Syntax highlighting makes it easier to visually distinguish between different parts of your code.
-And with auto-completion, you can save time by letting the editor suggest and complete code snippets for you as you type.
+However, many of them include both syntax highlighting and auto-completion out of the box.
+Syntax highlighting makes it easier to distinguish between different parts of your code visually.
+With auto-completion, you can save time by letting the editor suggest and complete code snippets for you as you type.
 Beyond that, some editors allow you to customize and extend their functionality by installing different extensions or plugins.

 Overall, a good code editor can be a valuable asset for you, regardless of the programming language or technology stack you’re working with.
 It can save you time and help you write better code.
 So be sure to explore different options and find the one that works best for you.